HugCls/HugCls/README.md

-2024-09-08: "Ponder and deliberate before you make a move." - Sun Tzu
+2024-09-09: "There is nothing quite so tragic as a young cynic." - Maya Angelou